What does a typical workday involve?

 - Elective rotations provide an intense educational experience, with residents interacting with attendings on a one-to-one basis.
 Electives may incorporate subspecialty clinics, consultations, and, when applicable, time for research.

-- All residents attend a daily noon conference, where a broad range of case discussions and specialty topics are presented by department faculty.
+- All residents attend daily noon conference, where broad range of case discussions and specialty topics are presented by department faculty.

-- Morbidity and Mortality Conference is held twice a month.
-A cross-section of departmental faculty, and invited faculty members representing radiology, pathology, and other medical specialties attend this conference.
+- Morbidity and Mortality Conference is held twice per month.
+A cross-section of departmental faculty, and faculty members representing radiology, pathology, and other medical specialties attend this conference.

 - Morning Report occurs 5 days per week.
-One session is dedicated to PGY-1 report and is attended by house officers on ward rotations.
-The remaining 4 sessions are attended by the PGY-2 and PGY-3 ward residents.
+Sessions are attended by the PGY-2 and PGY-3 ward residents, as well as the night float team.

 - Attending physicians participate in work rounds, providing bedside teaching and case-specific discussion.